Our story

 Bay Cove Human Services began in 1974 as a single program—Andrew House, a medically-supervised alcohol detoxification unit.

-Today, Bay Cove encompasses more than 175 program locations throughout Greater Boston/southeastern Massachusetts, employing a staff of over 2,000 human service professionals.
+Today, Bay Cove encompasses more than 175 program locations throughout Greater Boston/Southeastern Massachusetts, employing a staff of over 2,000 human service professionals.

 Over the years, Bay Cove has merged with a number of other smaller non-profits, including Kit Clark Senior Services in Dorchester, Center House in Boston, CASPAR Inc. (Cambridge and Somerville Programs for Addiction Recovery), and Growthways Inc. of Southeastern Massachusetts to help the agency fulfill its mission of partnering with people to overcome challenges and realize personal potential.